learningproof/did-webplus-spec/spec.md

 * Verifiable history for each DID
   * self-contained JWT-based cryptography library for generating and verifying these chains of DID documents
   * precise, reliable, and scalable historical resolution for audit-trail use-cases, whether over the web to the hosting server or from trusted caches
-* Various additional levels of verifiability beyond did:web's guarantees, which can be achived via multiple different architecture (trusted resolver, witness network, etc)
+* Various additional levels of verifiability beyond did:web's guarantees, which can be achieved via multiple different architecture (trusted resolver, witness network, etc)
 * Cost-efficient, scalable "VDR Server" (multi-user, backwards-compatible `did:web` server)
   * Reference implementation available in Rust
 * Full backwards-compatibility and fallback to `did:web` functionality (simply replace `webplus` with `web`!)